-If you and the kiddos desire a quieter setting, the Maxwell Hotel is a great option.
+If you and the kiddos desire a quieter setting, The Maxwell Hotel is a great option.
 While the hotel is nestled in a quieter Lower Queen Anne neighborhood, it’s just a skip and a hop to the Seattle Center.
 A quick monorail ride will take you to the sights and sounds of downtown.
-And with the hotel’s complimentary shuttle service and loaner bikes, you’ll have plenty of transportation options.
-But make it back in time for the daily afternoon reception of coffee and pineapple cupcakes!
+And with the hotel’s complimentary shuttle service and loaner beach cruisers, you’ll have plenty of transportation options.
+But make it back in time for the daily afternoon reception of coffee and the hotel's signature pineapple cupcakes!

-Good Eats: Pineapple Espresso, in the lobby, offers espresso and locally baked goods from 6:30 am.-noon and the Pineapple Bar, open from 3:30 p.m.-9 p.m., offers beer, wine and cocktails as well as locally-sourced starters and sandwiches and a daily happy hour from 4 p.m.-6 p.m.
+Good Eats: The Pineapple Bistro & Bar, in the lobby, offers espresso and locally baked goods from 6:30 am.-11:30 a.m. and is open from 11:30 a.m.-10 p.m. ('til 11 p.m.
+Thurs.-Sat.) for beer, wine and craft cocktails as well as locally sourced starters, brick oven pizzas, sandwiches and a daily happy hour from 4 p.m.-6 p.m.
 The best part?
 Guests are welcome to enjoy their Pineapple Bar purchases anywhere in The Maxwell Hotel lobby, so you can make happy hour a family affair.

-Walk To: Seattle Center, Space Needle, Pacific Science Center, Seattle Children’s Museum, Experience Music Project and the monorail.
+Walk To: Seattle Center, Space Needle, Pacific Science Center, Seattle Children’s Museum, Museum of Pop Culture (MoPOP) and the monorail.
 Queen Anne Avenue, with a huge array of charming boutiques and delish restaurants, is only a few blocks away.

 Don’t Miss: The indoor pool is a bright, sunlit space and super kid-friendly: it only goes to 4’ deep.
-The daily afternoon reception in the lobby features Dillanos Coffee Roasters and the hotel's signature pineapple cupcakes—baked fresh from Seattle's Sugar Rush Baking Co.
+The daily afternoon reception in the lobby features the hotel's signature pineapple cupcakes—baked fresh from Seattle's Sugar Rush Baking Co.

 300 Roy St.